What Every New Mom Needs to Know About Abdominal Separation

 Aside from that, most exercises are okay, but one thing I’ll tell all clients, postpartum or not, your core needs to work with every single exercise you do.
 After having a baby, our goal is to re-train the core to engage automatically before performing any exercise.
 Your PFPT and postpartum fitness specialist can help you learn to work with your deep core breathing through all exercises until your body recovers and does it naturally.

-If you’re a new mom and looking for some mama appropriate workouts, here are a couple options for you:
+If you’re a new mom in Toronto and looking for some mama appropriate workouts, check out Fuel Moms, where strength and conditioning meets postpartum recovery!